MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 As part of the Microsoft Entra hybrid join requirements, your hosted machines must be able to join on-premises Active Directory.
 That requires that the hosted machines be able to resolve DNS records for your on-premises AD environment.
 Configure your Azure Virtual Network where the hosted machines are provisioned as follows:

-1. Make sure that your Azure Virtual Network has network connectivity to DNS servers that can resolve your Active Directory domain.
+1. Make sure your Azure Virtual Network has network connectivity to DNS servers that can resolve your Active Directory domain.
-2. From the Azure Virtual Network's Settings, select DNS Servers and then choose Custom.
+1. From the Azure Virtual Network's Settings, select DNS Servers and then choose Custom.
-3. Enter the IP address of DNS servers that environment that can resolve your AD DS domain.
+1. Enter the IP address of DNS servers that environment that can resolve your AD DS domain.

 ### Share the virtual network with Windows 365 service principal